 When you work with antifreeze, there are some safety precautions you should always follow.
 Here are a few to consider.

-- Maintain your vehicle while parked on a flat, even surface.
+- Make sure your car is parked on a flat, even surface before you begin maintenance.

 - Use the parking brake to keep the vehicle from rolling during service.
 Wheel chocks can also help to keep it stable.